TKLahtinen/Web-tekniikat-Lahtinen/Bootstrap-Assingment/readme.md

 # Advanced CSS

 First I use traditional CSS for getting the page look correct.
 Original style.css has not been changed after I used SASS.

 For this assignment I used SASS and changed stylesheets to processsed-style.css.
 I made changes only to style.scss after that.
 In style.scss file there is atleast one example for each required point.

+I also made variables for colors that I used for simplicity

+There is also example about mixin which I used in header